tbasaklar/PDMORL-Preference-Driven-Multi-Objective-Reinforcement-Learning-Algorithm/README.md

 #### Training

-We provide configuration of hyperparameters for each benchmark in `lib/utilities/settings.py`.
+We provide a configuration of hyperparameters for each benchmark in `lib/utilities/settings.py`.
 You can modify these hyperparameters according to your needs.
-We provide a training script in `PD-MORL` folder for each benchmark.
-For instance, for the MO-Ant-v2 problem, you can simply run the following command to start training:
+We provide a training script in the `PD-MORL` folder for each benchmark.
+For instance, for the MO-Ant-v2 problem, you can run the following command to start training:

 ```
 cd PD-MORL